 As well as superb facilities in which to teach, the school also has a well resourced PE store, portable football and netball goals, portable and fixed gymnastics equipment as well as many mats and benches.
-Teachers have access to equipment and literature, via the Specialist Sports teacher and PE Leader, and can always rely on advice when needed.

 Sports Day at Connaught is a highlight in the school year.
 We value a sense of fairness, enjoyment and participation with a healthy dose of competition.
 The children gather in their houses wearing their house colours, and then parade onto the school field to great cheers from the waiting crowd of invited parents and friends.
 The morning comprises of the children participating in activities that earn their house points.
 Over lunchtime parents, grandparents, aunts and uncles enjoy a picnic lunch in our spacious grounds.
 In the afternoon we have competitive races, sprint, relays and long distance.
 Even parents and staff have a chance to compete!

 Connaught Junior has a long history and this is best shown in the wonderful tradition of the Indoor Tournament, which has been running annually since the early 1970s.
 Children organise themselves into football or hockey teams of 5 aside and submit their teams, with a quirky name, to Mr Hatton.
 Lunchtime heats then take place over a period of approximately 4 weeks and the winning teams make it to the finals.
 Parents are invited to watch the evening finals in the school hall where excitement reaches fever pitch to see which teams will win for football and hockey.
 Teams consisting of children from the lower school often play children from the upper school, with some surprising results and the sense of sportsmanship is very pleasing to see.
-This fantastic tradition really gives the children a sense of achievement and participation in this optional and popular event.
+This fantastic tradition really gives the children a sense of achievement and participation in this optional and popular event

 At Connaught we encourage our children to participate in sport through our curriculum and sports clubs, but also through our avid participation in interschool competitions.
 We have a strong and successful football and netball team that regularly take part in local and county events.
 We also take teams to sporting events for cross-country, cricket, tennis, golf, hockey and rugby.